peaksandpies/ergo-stylus-converter/README.md

 > npm i -g stylus-converter

-2. Clone this repo to a local folder of your choosing
+2. Clone this repo to a local folder of your choosing and make it your cd

 > git clone git@github.com:peaksandpies/ergo-stylus-converter.git
+>
+> cd "your cool folder"

 3. Install the dependencies